rayhog/aviator-jekyll-template/_api/software1.1.md

   {: .info}

-  Use a combination of the software nodes with relationships to get the data that you specify in your query.
+  Use a combination of the software nodes with relationships to query software data in Technopedia.
   The following diagram shows the software nodes, manufacturer node, and relationships.
   <br>
   ![API Image](/images/node_ex.png){:class="img-responsive"} <br>

   <br>
-  Software is a general classification that can be broken into the following classifications
+  Software is classified by the following nodes:
     * Software Product
     * Software Version
     * Software Version Group